roni5/DockerDrupal/README.md

 ### Inside the box

 ## Docker-Compose
-We use docker-compose to setup lovel networks, volumes and container and manage our development environment.
+We use docker-compose to setup local networks, volumes and container and manage our development environment.
 Visit [Docker Compose V1.7rc-1](https://docs.docker.com/compose/) For more info...